liuaaahui/git-basic/README.md

 ## Practice Output
 1. Your repo url in Github
 2. Your answer for What is the difference between `add`, `commit`, and `push`?
+Add will add the changes we made from the working dir to the staging area;
+Commit will commit the contents of the staging area to the HEAD;
+Push will push content from the HEAD to the remote server. new line new line new line new line